sitedata/checklyhq.com/site/content/pricing/_index.md

 Each browser check uses an actual Chrome browser to execute clicks, fill out forms and validate if these interactions have the correct results.

+#### Do all plans have the same scheduling options?

+Yes, all plans allow 5 minute schedules and longer, up to once per day.

 <split>

+#### Are all alerting integrations the same for all plans?

+Yes, all plans have email, webhook and Slack integration to alert you when checks fail.

 #### How does the 15-day trial work?
 By signing up, you get full access to all of Checkly's functions for a period of 15 days.
 You do not need a credit card to get started.
 After the 15 day period, you will still have access to your account but we will suspend the running of